SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 In this version of the game,
 the *first* action in the loop is to check for a ladder or a snake.
-No ladder on the board takes the player straight to square 25, and so it is not possible to win the game by moving up a ladder.
+No ladder on the board takes the player straight to square 25, and so it isn't possible to win the game by moving up a ladder.
-Therefore, it is safe to check for a snake or a ladder as the first action in the loop.
+Therefore, it's safe to check for a snake or a ladder as the first action in the loop.

 At the start of the game, the player is on “square zero”.
 ``board[0]`` always equals ``0``,
-and has no effect:
+and has no effect.

 .. testcode:: snakesAndLadders2